Ivy League professors speak to anti-Wall Street protesters

 "People have every right to be angry," Blyth said about the Wall Street bailout in 2008, which left banks enjoying huge profits while average Americans suffered under high unemployment and job insecurity with little help from the federal government.

-The crowd was mixed with people versed in economic policies and others struggling to understand how the country will resolve its financial crisis.
+The crowd was mixed with people versed in economic policies and others struggling to understand how the country will climb out of the financial crisis.

+People picking up lunch at nearby food trucks gazed at the protesters, some snapped photos, while others meandered through the camp with their take-out meals.

 "These people are here with their hearts and brains and compassion," he said.